httptoolkit/browser-launcher/README.md

 ## Known Issues

-- Firefox: it's not possible to launch multiple instances of Firefox at once
-- IE8: after several starts and stops, if you manually open IE it willcome up with a pop-up asking if we want to restore tabs (#21)
+- IE8: after several starts and stops, if you manually open IE it will come up with a pop-up asking if we want to restore tabs (#21)
 - Chrome @ OSX: it's not possible to launch multiple instances of Chrome at once

 ## License